ianhussey/Analogical-learning-via-IAT-II/README.md

 Processing, analysis and some measures code is copyright (c) Ian Hussey 2016 (ian.hussey@ugent.be) and released under the GPLv3+ open source license.

-IAT and SC-IAT code is copyright (c) Millisecond Software (2015).
+IAT and SC-IAT code is copyright (c) Millisecond Software (2015) with modifications by Ian Hussey

 ### Stimuli

-[NEEDED]
+Valenced words from ANEW 2010 battery based on extreme valence scores.

+Race images from Project Implicit.

 ## Description & purpose

-Measures, processing scripts, and analysis scripts for two experiments on the IAT as an analogical learning task.
-Project on Open Science Framework with the design, data, and analysis can be found [NEEDED].
+Measures, processing scripts, and analysis scripts for an experiment on the IAT as an analogical learning task.
+Project on Open Science Framework with the design, data, and analysis can be found here http://osf.io/7pbjq

-- Measures written in Inquisit (v4.0)
+- Measures written in Inquisit (v4.0).
-- Processing scripts and analyses scripts written in R (v3.3)
+- Processing scripts and analyses scripts written in R (v3.3) with additional packages.

-## To do

-1. put the categories above the labels on the SCIAT
-2. change color of attributes to purple
-3. add rating scale
-4. add batch with grouping
-   1. con white SCIAT
-   2. incon white SCIAT
-   3. con black SCIAT
-   4. incon black SCIAT